libp2p/specs/7-properties.md

 which are closer to the model IPFS uses than what IP provides today.
 IPFS will be able to operate on top of these architectures trivially, as there are no assumptions made about the network stack in the protocol.
-Implementations will likley need to change, but changing implementations is vastly easier than changing protocols.
+Implementations will likely need to change, but changing implementations is vastly easier than changing protocols.

 ## 7.5 On the wire